-On January 20, 2009, Barack Obama will be inaugurated as the 44th President of the United States and America's first African-American president.
+On January 20, 2009, Barack Obama was inaugurated as the 44th President of the United States and America's first African-American president.
 Use these books, activities, and printables to help your students understand this historic occasion.

 - Grades: PreK–K, 1–2, 3–5, 6–8, 9–12

-With the economy in crisis, the nation at war, and America's image tarnished, Barack Obama has his work cut out for him.
-Teach your students about the challenges that President-elect Obama faces.
+With the economy in crisis, the nation at war, and America's image tarnished, Barack Obama had his work cut out for him.
+Teach your students about the challenges that President Obama faced.
 Print out the special supplement, "America & the World: Challenges for the New President," for an in-depth look at the issues.

-In preparation for Inauguration Day, younger students can chart the President's Busy First Day (grades 1-2) or become familiar with the vocabulary in the President's Oath of Office (grades 3-4).
-Older students can help President-elect Barack Obama write his Inaugural Address.
+Younger students can chart the President's Busy First Day (grades 1-2) or become familiar with the vocabulary in the President's Oath of Office (grades 3-4).
+Older students can read President Obama's 2009 and 2013 inaugural addresses, then practice writing their own presidential Inaugural Address.

-Find out how our Teacher Advisors are incorporating the Presidential Inauguration into their teaching.
+Find out how our Teacher Advisors incorporated the Presidential Inauguration into their teaching.